chrisi51/tesla-order-status/README.md

 - `--status` only report whether the order information has changed since the last run. no login happens, so tesla_tokens.json have to be present already. token will get refreshed if necessary.
   - 0 => no changes
   - 1 => changes detected
+  - 2 => pending updates
   - -1 => error ... you better run the script once without any params to make sure, it is working.
 Possibly the api token is invalid or there is no tesla_orders.json already
 #### Work Modes
 can be combined with Output Modes
   - `--cached` use locally cached order data without performing any API requests.
 Useful combined with `--share` to get a share friendly output without polling API again.

 ## Configuration
+### General Settings
+The script stores the configuration in `data/private/settings.json`.
+You can change the settings on your own risk.
+If the config becomes invalid, it will be reset to the default values.
+### Option Codes
 In the folder `option-codes` all known tesla option codes are stored.
 You can put in your own json files to extend the list.
 Files get loaded in alphabetic order and last occurence of any option codes win.

 ## History